Critical illness rider: What it is, how it works, is it worth it?

 Transamerica offers a living benefits option that includes a critical illness rider at no additional cost.
 You may redeem up to 90% of the death benefit of your policy if you’re confirmed by a doctor to have suffered a heart attack, stroke, or cancer.

-Our ratings and reviews can help point you to an insurer you can rely on for your family’s financial protection, but the best life insurance company for you is dependent on multiple factors.
-A licensed agent at Policygenius can work with you through the application process so you’re getting coverage from the best insurer for your circumstances at the most competitive price.
+Our reviews and recommendations can help you find a reliable insurer for your family’s financial protection, but the best life insurance company for you depends on multiple factors.
+A licensed agent at Policygenius can support you during the application process to ensure you get the right coverage for your circumstances at the most competitive price.

-→ Read more about our reviews methodology here
+Read more about our reviews methodology

 How to pick a critical or chronic illness rider

-For different people, each of those scenarios would warrant a greater financial need.
+For different people, each of those scenarios would warrant a different financial need.
 If you would benefit from being able to withdraw cash from your insurance policy’s death benefit in either case, consider adding the respective rider.

 How to get life insurance with a critical illness rider